Free Shipping on orders over $69

 Benefits:

-- Formulated to meet the essential dietary needs of dogs for everyday feeding, supporting overall health and well-being.
+• Both types of bland diet meet the essential dietary needs of dogs for everyday feeding, supporting overall health and well-being.
+They provide flexibility for short or long-term use, or as a topper

 4. KOHA Pure Shreds

-KOHA's Pure Shreds offers a tantalizing variety of shredded recipes in a savory broth, ideal for picky eaters, dogs with sensitive stomachs, and those requiring weight control.
+KOHA's Pure Shreds offers a tantalizing variety of shredded recipes in a savory broth, ideal for picky eaters, dogs with sensitive stomachs, and those requiring weight control support.
 Whether it's the savory Beef, succulent Duck, or tender Chicken Breast, each Pure Shreds entrée promises a meal experience that leaves tails wagging for more.

 Plus, with a superfood veggie blend of pumpkin, carrots, and spinach, these meals provide a nutritious boost to support digestive health and immune function.